keitaroemotion/youtube-sampler-py/README.md

 ## known issues

-if the target video's duration is too long, the HTTP 403(Forbidden) Error is givenj.
+if the target video's duration is too long, the HTTP 403(Forbidden) Error is given.